Proven-Paradox/shaper-system/Handbook.md

 **Improved Healing** [Healer]
 When casting a Healing Ability, you may roll an additional ten-sided die.
 Remove the lowest die from your total result.

-**Hindering Strikes** [Charmer]
-After you successfully damage an opponent, choose one of the following effects.
-These effects are put in place after the end of your turn and last until the beginning of your next turn (meaning you cannot utilize these benefits yourself under normal conditions).
-* Reduce the target’s Physical or Mental Attack by your Hero Tier.
-* Reduce the target’s Physical or Mental Defense by your Hero Tier.
-* The target is Staggered[v].

 **Overcharge** [Healer]
 If your healing would bring your target above maximum HP, the target gains Shield to the excess.
 Targets can only have one Shield from this Power; if a larger Shield would be applied by this Power, the smaller one fades immediately.
 The Shield also fades at the start of your next turn.

 **Pickup** [Healer]
 When you heal an ally from 0 HP, add twice your Heart to the healing done.
 This benefit increases as you raise your Hero Tier: the additional healing increases by an amount equal to your twice your Heart each Hero Tier (so Heart x 4 at Hero Tier 2, Heart x 6 at Hero Tier 3, and so on).

-**Shared Pain** [Charmer]
-If you deal damage on your turn to an enemy who damaged an ally since your last turn, that damage is increased by your Heart (after applying multipliers).
-This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Heart each Hero Tier (so Heart x 2 at Hero Tier 2, Heart x 3 at Hero Tier 3, and so on).

 **Shared Power** [Enabler]
 When you use an ability on an ally (such as a Healing spell or an Augment) that ally regains MP equal to your Heart or half the spell’s MP cost, whichever is lower (minimum 1).
 This benefit increases as you raise your Hero Tier: the MP restored increases by an amount equal to your Heart each Hero Tier (so Heart x 2 at Hero Tier 2, Heart x 3 at Hero Tier 3, and so on).
 It is still limited by half the spell’s MP cost at all levels.